Being safe online

 Be mindful of how much you share.

-You don't need to tell discord friends your real name, or any information about where you live etc. You can be friendly and have fun while also being careful, it just requires a little restraint sometimes.
+You don't need to tell discord friends your real name, or any information about where you live.
+You can be friendly and have fun while also being careful, it just requires a little restraint sometimes.

 Useful resources